lawren/software-manifesto/README.md

 ### 4. Tear down the silos.

 The best ideas happen when engineers, designers, PMs, marketers, and users all see the same picture.
-Don’t wait for handoffs—create shared context early and often.
+Don’t wait for handoffs.
+Create shared context early and often.

 ### 5. Teach UX everywhere.

 UX shouldn’t be the designer’s job alone.
 If you write code that touches people, you’re part of the UX.
-Help engineers understand the “why” behind user behavior—not to replace designers, but to collaborate better with them.
+Help engineers understand the “why” behind user behavior, not to replace designers, but to collaborate better with them.

 ### 6. Cultivate humility.